Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/average-mixtures-alligation/mixtures-and-alligation.md

 ## Weighted Average Vs. Alligation Method

-Wherever Weighted Average can be used, Alligalion can also be used and wherever Alligation can be used, Weighted average can also be used as basically both are the same.
+Wherever Weighted Average can be used, Alligation can also be used and wherever Alligation can be used, Weighted average can also be used as basically both are the same.

 But one method can be faster than the other based on the kind of question we encounter.